TomBener/craftero/README.md

 </details>

 > [!NOTE]
 > The AI Command name must exactly match the name above for Craftero to invoke it correctly.
+You can import this [AI Command JSON](ai-commands/ai-summary-with-mcp-to-craft.json) directly into Raycast.

 <details>
 <summary><strong>Click to expand to view the AI Command prompt</strong></summary>